Vladimir Gelfand: After the war

-September 10, 1946 Vladimir Gelfand was demobilized.
-Vladimir returned to Dnepropetrovsk to his mother.
+On September 10, 1946, Gelfand was demobilized.
+He returned to Dnepropetrovsk to his mother.
 In September 1947, he began his studies at the Faculty of History and Philology of Dnepropetrovsk State University.
 In February 1949, he married a girl whom he had known since studying at school and during the war was in correspondence with her.
 Berta Davidovna Koifman finished her studies at the Molotov (since 1958 Perm) medical institute.
-In the summer of 1949, Vladimir Gelfand transferred to Molotov (since 1958 Perm) State University.
+In the summer of 1949, Gelfand transferred to Molotov (since 1958 Perm) State University.
 In 1950, son Alexander was born.

-In 1952, Vladimir Gelfand graduated from Molotov University.
+In 1952, Gelfand graduated from Molotov University.
 He wrote a thesis on the novel by Ilya Ehrenburg "The Tempest" (1947).
 In February 1951, Gelfand met with Ilya Ehrenburg in Moscow.
-Since August 1952, Vladimir worked as a teacher of history, the Russian language and literature at the Zheleznodorozhniki College No. 2 in Molotov.
+Since August 1952, Gelfand worked as a teacher of history, the Russian language and literature at the Zheleznodorozhniki College No. 2 in Molotov.
 Soon the marriage with Berta was in crisis.
-In 1955, Vladimir left his wife and son and returned to Dnepropetrovsk, where he joined the city Technical College as a teacher.
+In 1955, Gelfand left his wife and son and returned to Dnepropetrovsk, where he joined the city Technical College as a teacher.

-In 1957, Vladimir Gelfand met with a graduate of the Institute of Pedagogical Education of Makhachkala, Bella Efimovna Shulman.
-In August 1958, Vladimir divorced his first wife and soon married Bella.
+In 1957, Gelfand met with a graduate of the Institute of Pedagogical Education of Makhachkala, Bella Efimovna Shulman.
+In August 1958, Gelfand divorced his first wife and soon married Shulman.
 Two sons were born from this marriage: in 1959 - Gennady, in 1963 - Vitaliy.
-Despite a higher pedagogical education, Bella was not able to get a teaching position in high school.
-Today, Bella attributes it to latent, partially even open antisemitism.
-“As long as I am here as a school district council,” said one head, “no Jew will work in high school.”
-Thus, Bella with higher education worked in kindergarten, and Vladimir remained his whole life a teacher of social science, history and political economy in vocational schools, first in the 12th, and since 1977 in the 21st city of Dnepropetrovsk.
+Despite a higher pedagogical education, Shulman was not able to get a teaching position in high school, which Shulman attributed to latent, partially even open antisemitism.
+"As long as I am here as a school district council," said one head, "no Jew will work in high school."
+Thus, Shulman with higher education worked in kindergarten, and Gelfand remained his whole life a teacher of social science, history and political economy in vocational schools, first in the 12th, and since 1977 in the 21st city of Dnepropetrovsk.

 Gelfand remained an active member of the party, took part in the work of the party group of the school.
 Fierce discussions took place there from time to time.
 Antisemitic insults, even from colleagues, were not uncommon.
 Gelfand wrote continuously.
 Gelfand offered the local press not only articles about school workdays and work results, but also his memories of the war.
 The late seventies became his most productive.
 The collection of newspaper publications covers 7 articles from 1968, 20 from 1976, 30 from 1978.
 They appeared in Ukrainian and Russian in local party newspapers and Komsomol newspapers, as well as in newspapers for builders.